renatoathaydes/wasmin/README.md

     sqrt (add sa sb)
 )

-// using the concatenative style pythagoras3 [f64, f64] f64;
+// using the concatenative style, which is the cleanest, usually! pythagoras3 [f64, f64] f64;
 fun pythagoras3 a b = square a > square b > add > sqrt;
 ```